College Football vs. NFL: Four Differences for Bettors

 The NFL holds a yearly entry draft, during which the most promising players are distributed to the least successful teams.
 College football does not have a draft and, when it comes to talent distribution, the opposite is true: the most talented players are drawn to the most successful programs, and vast gulfs of talent emerge over time.

-When the best team in the NFL squares off against the worst team, there isn’t a huge difference in terms of the talent you see on the field (regardless of what you think of the Browns).
+When the best team in the NFL squares off against the worst team, there isn’t a huge difference in terms of the talent you see on the field).
 When the best team in college football squares off against even an average team, things can quickly start to look like a “boys vs. men” matchup.

 Betting on college football requires you to be comfortable with much bigger spreads than those you’ll see on NFL games.

-The biggest spread in NFL history comes from a 2013 game between the Denver Broncos and the Jacksonville Jaguars, which opened at 28.0 points – a huge anomaly.
+The biggest spread in NFL history was set for a 2013 game between the Denver Broncos and the Jacksonville Jaguars, which opened at 28.0 points – a huge anomaly.
 Most weeks, you won’t see an NFL spread bigger than 13 or 14 points.
-By comparison, week 11 of the 2017 college football season saw four games with spreads larger than 28.0 points.
-The 2017 Alabama Crimson Tide, alone, were favored by more than 28.0 points five different times (including being 42.5-point favorites in one game) and they covered two of them.
+By comparison, week 12 of the 2019 college football season saw six games with spreads larger than 28.0 points.

-Betting on college football requires you to get comfortable with much bigger spreads than NFL betting.
+Betting on college football requires you to get comfortable with much bigger spreads than those you’ll see in NFL betting.
 Remember that this doesn’t necessarily mean games are less predictable – there’s just a much larger skill delta between NCAA teams.

 College Teams Are Less Consistent Over the Years